 Collectively identify the strengths, weaknesses, risks and opportunities of an individual’s approach to, and progress through the project development life cycle.

-Each group should meet weekly and maintain a written record of the outcomes of the meeting any issues that require the attention of the oordinator.
+Each group should meet weekly and maintain a written record of the outcomes of the meeting, along with any issues that require the attention of the Module Coordinator.
 A different student should chair the meeting each week and that student is responsible for completing the appropriate minutes.

-Meeting Format
+Meeting Format:

 Beginning with the Chairperson, each member in turn briefs the group on their individual project.
 Considering specifically the past week, each speaker will detail progress made, difficulties encountered and workarounds.
 Each speaker will finish by stating as simply as possible his or her objectives for the week ahead.
 Future briefing updates will refer to the progress made in achieving these objectives.

-Led by the Chairperson, the group will discuss any group topic that may have been set by the Coordinator.
+Led by the Chairperson, the group will discuss any group topic that may have been set by the Module Coordinator.
 At the end of the meeting, the Chairperson will agree with the group a record of the meeting under each of the following headings:

 PDG Group Name, Week Number.